a

 News & Commentary on ISO Management System Standards

-Combining ISO 17025 & ISO 9001 for Laboratories Isn't Easy
+Combining ISO 17025 and ISO 9001 for Laboratories is not easy

 Laboratory team-1-1

-It’s not uncommon for Laboratories to be certified to more than one standard.
+It's not uncommon for Laboratories to be certified to more than one Standard.
 For example, a Calibration Laboratory may be accredited to ISO 17025, the ISO standard for calibration of testing laboratories, and certified to ISO 9001, the ISO standard for quality management systems.

-How then should the requirements of the two standards be most effectively managed within the Laboratory?
+How, then, should the requirements of the two standards be most effectively managed within the Laboratory?

 Compliance with both ISO 17025 and ISO 9001 requirements